brainstormforce/custom-fonts/readme.txt

 == Changelog ==
+= 2.1.12
+- Improved Usage Tracking option with a new toggle switch design while keeping all existing features.

 = 2.1.11
 - Added logic to generate and enqueue a local CSS file for downloaded Google Fonts, ensuring they load in both the editor and frontend to support inline font styles.